unicode-org/message-format-wg/docs/goals.md

 The design goals are listed below.

-1. Express grammatical features, such as plurals, genders, and inflections.
+1. Express grammatical features, such as plurals and genders.

 2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.
+    _Note: not part of the LDML45 release._

-3. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.
+4. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.

-4. Represent structured data alongside translations, such as markup, comments, and metadata.
+5. Represent structured data alongside translations, such as markup.

-5. Be capable of localization roundtrip.
+6. Be capable of localization roundtrip.

-6. Enable the creation of implementations, frameworks and tools building on top of the standard, manifesting different ideas and programming paradigms, and optimized for different uses and audiences.
+7. Enable the creation of implementations, frameworks and tools building on top of the standard, manifesting different ideas and programming paradigms, and optimized for different uses and audiences.